-Eat: Do what the Martha’s Vineyard locals do, start the day with coffee and a muffin at 7A Foods behind Alley’s General Store, welcoming folks to their front porch for over a hundred years.
+Eat: Do what the Martha’s Vineyard locals do, start the day with coffee and a muffin at 7A Foods behind Alley’s General Store, which has been welcoming folks to its front porch for over a hundred years.

 Experience: Farmers Market at the Grange Hall.
-The real thing with lots of local produce, homebaked snacks, live music and great ambiance.
+The real thing with lots of local produce, home-baked snacks, and great ambiance.
 Check out the Artisans Fair at the same location, twice weekly in season.

 Chilmark/Menemsha /Aquinnah (Up-Island), Martha’s Vineyard